Rice-like complexity lower bounds for Boolean and uniform automata networks: Complexity lower bounds for deterministic networks

 \begin{customtheorem}{1.a} For any non-trivial MSO formula $\psi$, problem {\bf $\psi$-AN-dynamics} is $\NP$-hard or $\coNP$-hard. \end{customtheorem}

 We follow the proof structure presented in Section~\ref{section:previous}, using the deterministic saturating graph from Corollary~\ref{corollary:saturatingGraph}.
-The main difficulty consists in transposing Proposition~\ref{proposition:generalConstruct4} in order to obtain graphs of out-degree $1$ all along the way (\emph{i.e.}, to ensure that gluings preserve this property), and meet Conditions \emph{1--3} of Proposition~\ref{proposition:generalReduc}.
-We combine these into the following proposition (out-degree $1$ graphs have treewidth at most $2$).
+The main difficulty consists in transposing Proposition~\ref{proposition:generalConstruct4} in order to obtain graphs of out-degree $1$ all along the way (\emph{i.e.}, to ensure that gluings preserve this property), and meet the required conditions for Proposition~\ref{pro:sat}.
+We combine these into the following proposition (out-degree $1$ graphs have cliquewidth at most $6$ \footnote{Any graph of out-degree $1$ has treewidth at most $2$ (its connected components are cycles with upward trees rooted on it), thus by~\cite{cr05} it has cliquewidth at most $6$.}).